twymer/fft_coffee/README.md

 #### What about imaginary numbers?
 By default, this library assumes the incoming data is an array of alternating real, and imaginary components.
-If you have only real data, check out the preprocessor.
+If you have only real data, you can pass a preprocessing function as the third argument to the constructor.
+Check out src/preprocessor.

 I want to use this library in my project!